polkadot-fellows/Evaluations/evidence/skunert/0006-skunert-retain-III-2026.md

 ## Voting record

-*Provide your voting record in relation to required thresholds for your rank.*

 | Ranks | Activity thresholds | Agreement thresholds | Member's voting activities | Comments |
 | ----- | ------------------- | -------------------- | -------------------------- | -------- |
 | I     | 90%                 | N/A                  |                            |          |